 To reach me, email scrbblr AT hotmail DOT com

 For rights, television inquiries and other inquiries related to Hunt, Gather, Cook or Duck, Duck, Goose contact Jason Yarn at the Paradigm Agency at jyarn AT paradigmagency DOT com or via phone at 212.897.6400.

 While I do take some of the pictures on this site, the vast majority (and all of the really good ones!) of the images you see here are taken by my partner, Holly A. Heyser.

->

-> Contact Holly at hheyser AT norcalcazadora DOT com.
+Contact Holly at heyserphoto AT gmail DOT com.